 - Receive information about the many campus resources available to Ohio State students.

 - Learn what is expected of you as an Ohio State student both in and out of the classroom.

 - Attend a group academic planning and advising session.

-- Schedule classes for your first semester (Please remember your username and password.
-Both are required to sign onto a computer and to schedule your classes.)
+- Schedule classes for your first semester (Please bring your BuckeyePass/Duo Mobile Device and remember your username and password.
+All are required to sign onto a computer and to schedule your classes.)